 We also have a second book review by Jon Freeman, reviewing John Bunzl and Nick Duffell’s The Simpol Solution.

-To round out the issue, Robin Lincoln-Wood and Terri O’Fallon discuss how they both became interested in integral leadership and state development, and how it has impacted their professional careers, Jeannie Carlisle interviews Keith Witt about his latest work, Shadow Light Workbook, and in Notes from the field, Alain Volz gives a quick introduction to Leap into Life – a new business model for a Sharing Economy.
+To round out the issue, Robin Lincoln-Wood and Terri O’Fallon Synergise with StAGES as they discuss how they both became interested in integral leadership and state development, and how it has impacted their professional careers, Jeannie Carlisle interviews Keith Witt about his latest work, Shadow Light Workbook, and in Notes from the field, Alain Volz gives a quick introduction to Leap into Life – a new business model for a Sharing Economy.

 And finally, thank you Russ.
 May we honor your legacy, your love and your light.
 And above all, may we learn to see a fraction of the light in each other that you saw in all of us.